 Note: Ever wonder why there are different types of vanilla and what they are each used for?
 If you have check out our full guide to vanilla extracts!

-Bakery Emulsions & Flavour Oils
+Bakery Emulsions & Flavor Oils

 Although there are low carb fruits, adding many of them to a recipe really ups the natural sugars and net carbohydrates in a recipe.
 If you want the best tip and trick I can offer, it’s to invest in a few bakery emulsions and flavor oils.

 I am a big fan of bakery emulsions from Lorann’s.
 The strawberry, blueberry, cherry, and cookie butter flavors are a few of my personal favorites.
+They have a whole list of gluten free and keto flavoring extracts, as well as many natural options.

 The great thing about bakery emulsions and flavor oils is that they pack a huge flavor punch without adding any additional sugars.